KonBase/konbase/README.md

   </a>
 </p>

 KonBase is a comprehensive inventory and convention management system built for associations that organize events and need to track their equipment and supplies.
+This modernized version is built with Next.js 15, Material UI v7, GelDB, and Auth.js for a robust, scalable solution.

 ## Table of Contents